egeoguzz/local-intelligence/README.md

 This architecture was not the starting point but the result of iterative failure analysis:

-* **Iteration 1 (Phi-3 Mini):** Initial tests with Microsoft's Phi-3 (3.8B) showed strong reasoning but unacceptable latency (3-4 tokens/sec) and thermal throttling on the iPhone 15 Pro.
+* **Iteration 1 (Phi-3 Mini): Initial tests with Microsoft's Phi-3 (3.8B) showed strong reasoning but unacceptable latency (3-4 tokens/sec) and thermal throttling.
+Additionally, the model's large footprint significantly increased the application's binary size (approx. 2.3GB+), making it impractical for standard mobile storage constraints.
 * **Iteration 2 (Llama 3.2 1B - Raw):** Switching to a smaller model solved the speed issue but introduced significant hallucinations.
 The model struggled to differentiate between "This Week" and "Next Week."
 * **Final State (Hybrid):** The Neuro-Symbolic approach was adopted.
 By treating the LLM as a "UI component" rather than a "Brain," the system achieved 100% factual accuracy on calendar tasks while maintaining conversational fluidity.